GoranTopic/Adjetive-Animal-Match/README.md

 ## About
 Do you have a “*healthy*” obsession with matching adjectives and animal name?
-Do you get sweet pleasure in your body when they start with same letters:
+Do you get sweet pleasure in your body when they start with same letters?

 Does the sound of:

 >  "*Altruistic – Alligator*",